tetratelabs/wazero/RATIONALE.md

 To capture "hello world" written to the console (stdout a.k.a. file descriptor 1) in `exec.Cmd`, you would set the `Stdout` field accordingly, perhaps to a buffer.
-In WebAssembly 1.0 (20191205), the only way to perform something like this is via a host function (ex `HostModuleBuilder.ExportFunction`) and internally copy memory corresponding to that string to a buffer.
+In WebAssembly 1.0 (20191205), the only way to perform something like this is via a host function (ex `HostModuleFunctionBuilder`) and internally copy memory corresponding to that string to a buffer.

 WASI implements system interfaces with host functions.
 Concretely, to write to console, a WASI command `Module` imports